thedatadj/FruitClassifier/README.md

 * To perform preprocessing.
 * To scaled the input features.

-# Description
+## How I did it:

-- Model: KNeighborsClassifier
+- Model: I used a KNeighborsClassifier
-- Hyperparameters:
+- Parameters:
-  - n_neighbors = 5
+  - I used a `n_neighbors` = 5
+- Preprocessing: I used `MinMaxScaler`